taylor-allen/TodoList-App-Using-React/README.md

 ---

 ## Future Enhancements
-- User Authentication: Add user-specific task lists.
+- **User Authentication:** Add user-specific task lists.
-- Task Editing: Allow users to edit tasks directly in the app.
+- **Task Editing:** Allow users to edit tasks directly in the app.
-- Improved UI/UX: Enhance the design with animations and advanced styling.
+- **Improved UI/UX:** Enhance the design with animations and advanced styling.
-- Offline Mode: Cache tasks locally to allow offline usage.
+- **Offline Mode:** Cache tasks locally to allow offline usage.
+- **Convert to Mobile:** Allow users to access the app via smartphone or tablet.